cruzgerman216/2023-code-labs-be-notes/C2-Basic-Ruby/ruby_part_2_exercises.md

 Create a Ruby file called exercise-2.15.rb

 1. Define a class called Person.
-2. Define a module called traits.
+2. Define a module called Traits.
 In the module, define a method called eat and print out "Eating".
 3. Include the module in the Person class.
 Allow each person instance to call these methods the module gives.

 ## Practice The Technical Interview